 Veneers vs. crowns—what’s the difference?

 Dental veneers and dental crowns are both used for cosmetic purposes—to resolve chips, stains, discoloration, or crooked teeth.
-The main difference between the two is that dental crowns cover the entire tooth surface where veneers only cover the front portion of the tooth.
+The main difference between the two is that dental crowns cover the entire tooth surface whereas veneers only cover the front portion of the tooth.
 Crowns (2 mm) are much thicker than veneers (1 mm) and the price for each is similar.
-Crowns provide additional support to damaged teeth where veneers do not.
+Crowns provide additional support to damaged teeth whereas veneers do not.
 However, veneers are a much less invasive procedure and require less removal of the original tooth structure.

 Questions About Dental Veneers?